Shakthivelms8/dp-420-cosmos-db-dev/instructions/30-adjust-throughput-cli-script.md

 1. Wait for the **create** command to finish execution and return before proceeding forward with this lab.

-1. View the Azure CLI commands for managing **Azure Cosmos DB SQL API** containers using the following command:
+1. View the Azure CLI commands for managing **Azure Cosmos DB NOSQL API** containers using the following command:

     ```
     az cosmosdb sql container --help